Get to know us, so we can get to know you.

 - Bachelor of Laws, Queensland University of Technology, 2007

-- Bachelor of Information Technology, Queensland University of Technology, 2007
+- Bachelor of Information Technology (majoring in Information Systems), Queensland University of Technology, 2007

-- Solicitor of the Supreme Court of Queensland, 2008
+- Admitted as solicitor of the Supreme Court of Queensland, 2008

-- Solicitor of the High Court of Australia, 2008
+- Admitted to practise in the High Court of Australia

 - Member of the Queensland Law Society